mozilla/experimenter-docs/docs/getting-started/engineers/desktop-migration-guide.md

 ## Step 2: Update your feature code

-First, you will need to import `ExperimentAPI.jsm`:
+First, you will need to import `ExperimentAPI.sys.mjs`:

 ```js
 ChromeUtils.defineESModuleGetters(this, {